jt-mitchell/SBA-306/README.md

 Valid students are able to register for any course in the system as long as they are not already registered.

-### Submission Guideline
-After completing all of the tasks or requirements, show it to the instructor and convert your project into a zip file.
-Upload the zip file to Canvas.
-**(NOTE: Do not upload / push on github)**

 ### Maven Project Requirements: